 Like spinal angiography, spine vascular embolization uses X-ray guidance and minimally invasive catheterization procedures.
 After the catheter is placed into the malformed blood vessels, our physician inserts a specialized glue that blocks the blood vessel.
 By blocking the malformed blood vessels or fistulas, normal blood flow is restored to the spine and prevents nerve damage.

 Not all spinal arteriovenous malformations can be treated using minimally invasive neurointerventional procedures.
-At WVU Medicine, a multidisciplinary team of neurosurgeons, spine surgeons, neurointerventional radiologists, and vascular surgeons work together to determine the best course of treatment for each patient.
+At the Rockefeller Neuroscience Institute, a multidisciplinary team of neurosurgeons, spine surgeons, neurointerventional radiologists, and vascular surgeons work together to determine the best course of treatment for each patient.

 Our neurointerventional radiologists help diagnose spine tumors by performing advanced spine biopsies.
 Spine tumor biopsies require expert surgical care to avoid damaging any nerves within the spine.